kwickramasekara/blog/src/posts/my-thoughts-on-vero.md

 ## Conclusion

 Even though this is my second time trying out Vero and it has been around for quite some time, I still think it has potential.
-If enough people jump from the big ships, we might have a best social media experience.
+If enough people jump from the big ships, we might have a better social media experience.
 Vero is still free and anyone who joins now will have a lifetime free account.
 Their plan is to make this a paid subscription and that is basically their business model to make money with no ads.
 So even if you don't think its no use now, still better to make an account to enjoy a free lifetime account.